sunriseapps/imagesorcery-mcp/README.md

 }
 ```

-## Downloading extra models
+## 📦 Additional Models

-Some tools, like `detect` and `find`, for specific cases require pre-downloaded specific models to be available in the `models` directory in the project root.
-The models are not downloaded automatically when the tools are used.
-You need to download them explicitly:
+Some tools require specific models to be available in the `models` directory:

 ```bash
 # Download models for the detect tool